Sub-spin-flop switching of a fully compensated antiferromagnet by magnetic field

+In summary, we have demonstrated a dual breakthrough in the manipulation and electrical readout of a fully compensated antiferromagnet.
+By applying an in-plane magnetic field well below the spin-flop threshold, we achieve nonvolatile, reversible switching of the N\'{e}el order between two orthogonal domains in CeNiAsO.
+Crucially, this switching is directly manifested as a giant in-plane resistivity anisotropy up to $\sim$35\,\%, which far exceeds conventional spin--orbit-coupling-driven signals and enables robust, all-electrical detection using standard transport measurements in a single-phase material.
+The effect persists across distinct magnetic phases—both the low-temperature noncollinear AFM state and the higher-temperature collinear SDW phase—highlighting the universality of the underlying domain-selection mechanism.
+Our work establishes a practical pathway to control and probe compensated antiferromagnets with modest magnetic fields and simple device geometries, opening new opportunities for antiferromagnetic spintronics based on intrinsic, large-magnitude transport signatures.

 S. L. acknowledges helpful discussions with Prof. Quansheng Wu and Prof. Guoqiang Yu.
 This work is supported by the National Key Research and Development Program of China (Grants No. 2022YFA1403400, No. 2021YFA1400400, No. 2022YFA1403800), the National Natural Science Foundation of China (Grants Nos.
-12274411, 12241405, and 52250418), the CAS Superconducting Research Project (Grant No. SCZX-0101), the Basic Research Program of the Chinese Academy of Sciences Based on Major Scientific Infrastructures (Grant No. JZHKYPT-2021-08), and the CAS Project for Young Scientists in Basic Research (Grant No. YSBR-084).
+12274411, 12241405, 52250418, and 12374143), the Basic Research Program of the Chinese Academy of Sciences Based on Major Scientific Infrastructures (Grant No. JZHKYPT-2021-08), and the CAS Project for Young Scientists in Basic Research (Grant No. YSBR-084).
 This study was also partially supported by Synergetic Extreme Condition User Facility (SECUF).